 During our time in Oudtshoorn, we stayed at Africamps Klein Karoo.
 Africamps are a relatively new chain of glamping options across South Africa.
 During the middle of winter, the tents were a bit chilly and it was difficult to cook outdoors due to the wind.
-However, Africamps is a fun and memorable place to stay with the family.
+However, Africamps is a fun and memorable place to stay with the family on a South Africa vacation itinerary.
 We loved that breakfast and dinner provisions could be ordered ahead of time, and they were in our tent prior to our arrival.
 Africamps Klein Karoo is very family oriented with a schedule of possible tours, a playground, and plenty of places for the kids to safely wander and play.

-Bufflesdrift Game Lodge is another family-friendly accommodation option.
+Bufflesdrift Game Lodge is another family-friendly accommodation option for your South Africa itinerary.
 We did not stay there but we did eat at their popular restaurant that overlooks a watering hole.
 If you have not had the opportunity to go on safari, a lunch at Bufflesdrift Game Lodge is a must do in Oudtshoorn.
 Even if you have gone on safari, it’s fun to watch the hippos as you eat lunch.

 Cape Town Day Trips with Kids

 The major tourist attraction in Paarl is a collection of shops and tasting rooms called the Spice Route.
 Families can let the kids play at the playground after a meal at the pizzeria overlooking the vineyards.
 Wine Country in South Africa is stunningly beautiful with sharp mountain peaks towering over vineyards.
-Taking an hour or two to simply enjoy the view is a lot easier with playgrounds for the kids and a good kid-friendly restaurant.
+Taking an hour or two to simply enjoy the view on a South Africa vacation is a lot easier with playgrounds for the kids and a good kid-friendly restaurant.